‘You just want to win’: Kyle Seager reflects on his career with the Mariners, never playing in the postseason, being ‘overpaid’ and more

 His best bet at the postseason is with another team, but probably not this season.

-When Dipoto culled the roster of arbitration-eligibile players and veterans on MLB contracts after the 2018 season, Seager was one of the few left.
+When Dipoto culled the roster of arbitration-eligbile players and veterans on MLB contracts after the 2018 season, Seager was one of the few left.
 A poison-pill clause in his contract that turned that club option for next season into a player option if he was traded became a major obstacle.

 “That was purely for me to have a little control,” Seager said.
 “So if you get traded to a place that you don’t want to be you don’t have to do it, or if you get traded to a place that you love, you can pick it up.
 It gives you a little bit of control.
 And the thought was if they’re gonna trade you, this is a big part of it, and they have to at least have conversations with you.”